Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Non-interactive space

-Excessive indentation can [make reading difficult](#indented-elements) for narrow viewports, but preserving some indentation is still useful.
+[Excessive indentation makes reading difficult](#indented-elements) on narrow viewports, but preserving some indentation is still useful.

 For now, I've decided to keep some indentation on list elements (`<ol>`, `<dl>`, `<ul>`) since I often fill them with links (see this article's [table of contents](#TableOfContents) for an example).
 This indentation provides important non-interactive negative space.